About Regeneration

 • Working to protect sea otters is another step individuals can take to help restore lost kelp forests.
 In southeast Alaska, the historic overhunting of sea otters for their luxurious pelts caused their extinction in the late nineteenth century, allowing the otters’ favorite prey, sea urchins, to run rampant and decimate the local kelp.
 The reintroduction of otters in the 1960s led to the recovery of kelp forests, along with a boom in populations of commercially important species like cod, salmon, and rockfish, which more than makes up for the decline in shellfish species that the otters also consume.

 Learn about seaforestation.
-Seaforestation is a portmanteau of “sea” and “afforestation” and means growing marine forests in parts of the ocean where they would otherwise be unable to grow.
+Seaforestation is a portmanteau of “sea” and “afforestation” and involves planting and restoring underwater seaweed forests.
 There are at least three methods of achieving this being explored.
 Each technique essentially starts with something like a standard kelp farm, in which the seaweeds are grown on ropes or other substrates running between buoys (see Seaweed Farming Nexus).

 • The first approach allows the farm to be moved into or established in the huge expanses of the open ocean that are so nutrient-depleted that they are commonly referred to as marine deserts.
 The Climate Foundation is a leader in developing “irrigation” approaches in which cold, nutrient-rich water is pumped from the ocean depths with solar and wave power to provide the conditions kelp and other macroalgae need to thrive.